 The specific algorithm you'll be using also allows you to control how much computation is done per memory read or write, letting you see the effects of the memory mountain.

 The evaluation of this lab will be done using our server hanlon.wot.eecs.northwestern.edu, which has 40 processors.
-As an optional extra credit component, the lab can also be compiled and tested on the Intel Xeon Phi, a parallel co-processor with over 220 processors

 Logistics

 This lab can be done in teams of two people.